Shopify/polaris/documentation/Color system.md

 #### Divider Disabled

-For use as a an interactive outline on disabled elements.
+For use as a border on disabled elements.

 - Divider Disabled On Surface: `--p-divider-disabled-on-surface`
 - Divider Disabled On Inverse: `--p-divider-disabled-on-inverse`